iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Challenges of Bicep Templates Include:

-- **YAML to JSON compilation**: Although Bicep uses YAML for a more accessible syntax, it is internally [compiled into JSON](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/frequently-asked-questions#what-happens-to-my-existing-arm-templates) for interactionswith ARM API.
+- **YAML to JSON compilation**: Although Bicep uses YAML for a more accessible syntax, it is internally [compiled into JSON](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/frequently-asked-questions#what-happens-to-my-existing-arm-templates) for interactions with ARM API.
 This abstraction can complicate troubleshooting, as your configuration source is in Bicep/YAML, while Azure interactions and messages remain in JSON.

 Good for: